 Does the offering integrate with unified endpoint management (UEM) providers, or can the local agent determine device health and security posture as factors in the access decision?
 What UEM vendors has the ZTNA vendor partnered with?

-These are all important considerations for your enterprise as you look to pick the ZTNA vendor that complements your organizations present and forward-looking goals and vision.
-To learn more about ZTNA technology, check out the leading ZTNA service, ZPA.
-You can even take ZPA for a free test drive for 7 days!
+These are all important considerations for your enterprise as you look for the ZTNA vendor that complements your present and forward-looking goals and vision.
+To learn more about ZTNA, check out our leading ZTNA service, Zscaler Private Access.